-Getting water is not easy for local residence near the Chesbro and Uvas Dam.
+Getting water near the Chesbro and Uvas Dam has become increasingly difficult for local home owners.
 One resident Roxy Brocco said, “My grandfather use to live here, and I’ve lived here for more than forty years.”
 Despite local access to creeks and stream runoff during the winter months Brocco said, “We don’t get our water from Santa Clara County.
 We get ours from a well”.
 Brocco said, "At the time they dug our well, it was only drilled down thirty feet.”

 “Right now we only pump water in when we need it,” Brocco said.
 Despite access to new technologies to dig a deeper well, Surveyors have said there is no water.
 “In the summer when there is no more water, and when my animals start drinking more it will hurt,” Brocco said.